SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 ```bash
 npm list @sap/ams
 ```
-This will print a dependency tree that shows which versions of the module are installed, including transitive dependencies.
+This prints a dependency tree that shows which versions of the module are installed, including transitive dependencies.
 :::

 ## Version 3
 Version 3 drastically changes the core API.
 Instead of checking privileges on a `PolicyDecisionPoint` with an `Attributes` object, an `AuthProvider` prepares an `Authorizations` object for the same purpose.
 This separates *what* to check from *how* to check it.
 The necessary configuration for advanced authorization scenarios, such as principal propagation or non-standard authorization strategies, are configured once during application start.
-As a result, the authorization checks themselves remain straight-forward in version 3, with a focus on the application domain.
+As a result, the authorization checks themselves remain straightforward in version 3, with a focus on the application domain.

 New features:

-- Out-of-the-box support for technical communication scenarios via SAP Cloud Identity Services
+- Out-of-the-box support for technical communication scenarios using SAP Cloud Identity Services
 - Flexible configuration and extensibility for non-standard authorization strategies, for example when authenticating both via XSUAA and SAP Cloud Identity Services tokens
 - Exports Typescript Types for a better development experience
 - Improved events that allow correlating authorization checks with requests for logging and auditing